aws-samples/route53resolver-dns-firewall-automation-bring-your-own-lambda/README.md

 **Note :**
 - The retention policy on the "ParamS3DomainListBucketName" that will be created is set to 24h
 - The log groups of the deployed lambdas are set to retain log for a duration of 1 month
+- You can monitor the lambda executions from the cloudwatch logs and the lambda "monitor" pannel

 ## Security